Windows Guest Tools

 bcdedit /debug on

-- To undo the changes and remove the serial setting, use
+bcdedit /dbgsettings serial debugport:1 baudrate:115200Attach to kerneloption with a connection string:com:ipport=7001,port=<host IP> - To undo the changes and remove the serial setting, use

 xe vm-param-remove uuid=<uuid> param-name=platform param-key=hvm_serial

-Windows bug check 0x3B (SYSTEM_SERVICE_EXCEPTION) on systems with newer Intel CPUs
+BSOD 0x3B (SYSTEM_SERVICE_EXCEPTION) on newer Intel CPUs

 Cause